 Role-based hierarchy of profiles and permission sets are applied for users accessing the platform.
 Only authorized VA users can access this tool.
-Users access the SF-OLCMS application using Single Sign On (SSO) and two factor authentication to log in.
-Additionally, field audit trails and event monitoring provided by Salesforce platform assists in ensuring only assigned users have access to specific records within SF-OLCMS application.
+Users access the application using Single Sign On (SSO) and two factor authentication to log into the VA OIG HEARTS application.